ivanvujkc/acg_2023/assignments/hw2.md

 4. What is the main alternative approach to collaborative editing and what are its advantages and disadvantages over version control software?

+5. What is the difference between staging and committing?

 ---

 ### Exercises